Djnirds1984/SULIT-WIFI-by-AJC/README.md

     ```bash
     npm install
     ```
-    > **Note:** You may see errors related to `rpi-gpio` during this step.
-This is expected if you haven't installed `build-essential` yet.
+    > **Note:** You may see errors related to `onoff` during this step.
+This is expected if you haven't installed the build tools from Step 1.
 The installation will still complete successfully, but the coin slot feature will be disabled.
-See Step 4 for details.

 ---